 Chickpea Sweet Potato Tacos

-- 19 ounce can of 'unsalted' chickpeas , rinsed, drained and patted dry (about a 540 millilitre can or 2 cups)
+- 19 ounce can of unsalted (or no salt added) chickpeas , rinsed, drained and patted dry (about a 540 millilitre can or 2 cups)

-- 1 sweet potato , cleaned/peeled/cut into small cubes/patted dry (about 2 cups)
+- 1 sweet potato , cleaned, peeled, cut into small cubes and patted dry (about 2 cups)

 - 2 tablespoons olive oil